Turf Disease Diagnostics

 Please submit samples based on the following guidelines for turf diseases, turf insects, turf nematode assay and turfgrass identification.

 Fill out the Turf Diagnostic Form as completely as possible.
-Include complete name and mailing address.
+The information supplied will enable a more thorough and accurate diagnosis.
+Include your phone number and e-mail address so that we may contact you with questions and/or results.
 Photos of the problem are extremely helpful.
 Remember that accurate diagnosis requires both a representative sample and sufficient information about the cultural practices and environmental conditions associated with the disease problem.

 Turf Disease Specimens:

 1. Collecting a sample for turf disease diagnosis: A 4 to 6 inch diameter sample from the "leading edge" (see photo at the bottom of the page) of a problem is most useful.
 Include roots and soil to a depth of at least 2 inches and foliage showing a range of symptoms.
 Do not send smaller samples or samples collected with a soil probe.
 Sample from areas where the problem is active or increasing.

 - Please take a sample before spraying any fungicides.
 It is difficult to make an accurate diagnosis after a fungicide has been applied.

 - Please do not send dead grass.
 Dead plants have no diagnostic value.
 Samples should include both healthy and affected grass.